Shubhad30/CYT_HPE/tech_check2.md

   ### Parameters:
   The question entered by the user.

-   ### Return:
+   ### Returns:
-   Returns the valid space seperated string.
+   Valid space seperated string.

 ### Method 2: fn(st):
   ### Parameters:
   A single word.
-  ### Return:
+  ### Returns:
-  Returns a variable flag to indicate if the word is present or not.
+  A variable flag to indicate if the word is present or not.

 ### Method 3: tech_main(l1):
   ### Parameters:
   The question entered by the user.
-  ### Return:
+  ### Returns:
-  Returns the spell corrected technical words.
+  Spell corrected technical words.

 ### Method 4:spell_correct(tech_question):
   ### Parameters:
   The question entered by the user.
   ### Return:
-  Returns the spell corrected query.
+  Spell corrected query.

  ### Method 5 :best_match(i):
   ### Parameters: